 What is the course about?

-This five evening course is all about working on the potter’s wheel, developing skills, technique and confidence to
+This six evening course is all about working on the potter’s wheel, developing skills, technique and confidence to

 successfully throw clay.
 Firing will be discussed.